Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Introduction

 We list our results and compare them with the counterpart \SZK{} results in \Cref{table:easy-regimes-QSZK}.
 The improved \SZK{}-hardness and \QSZK{}-hardness follow from skillfully applying the polarization lemma for the relevant distance, as in~\cite[Theorem 3.14]{BDRV19}.
 To demonstrate the \PP{} containment, we first observe $\frac{1}{2}\HS^2(\rho_0,\rho_1)=\frac{1}{2}(\Tr(\rho_0^2)+\Tr(\rho_1^2))-\Tr(\rho_0\rho_1)$.
 The remaining results are mainly derived from a hybrid algorithm based on the SWAP test~\cite{BCWdW01}, namely tossing two random coins and performing the SWAP test on the corresponding states.

 In essence, the phenomenon that parameter regimes with some negligible errors are easier to solve is not unique to \QSZK{}.
 Analogous phenomena can also be observed in other complexity classes, such as $\mathsf{QMA(2)}$~\cite{KMY09} and $\mathsf{StoqMA}$~\cite{AGL20}.
 Nevertheless, it is worth noting that these similar results in other classes do not always necessitate the dimension-preserving property.
-In particular, polarization lemma for some quantum distance is considered \textit{dimension-preserving} if the resulting quantum states use the same number of qubits as the original quantum states.
-Since \SZK{} is a subclass of \QSZK{}, \Cref{thm:easy-instances-QSZK-informal} suggests that \QSDP{} may not remain \QSZK{}-hard when the acceptance probability deviates \textit{tinily} from $0$ or $1$.
+In particular, polarization lemma for some quantum distance is considered \textit{dimension-preserving} if the resulting quantum states use the same number of qubits as the original quantum states.\footnote{Current techniques for polarizing quantum distances, such as~\cite[Section 4.1]{Wat02} or \Cref{lemma:measQTD-polarization,lemma:QTD-polarization} in this work, increase the number of qubits in the resulting states from $n$ to $\poly(n)$, where $n$ is the number of qubits in the original states, thereby increasing the dimension from $2^n$ to $2^{\poly(n)}$.} Since \SZK{} is a subclass of \QSZK{}, \Cref{thm:easy-instances-QSZK-informal} suggests that \QSDP{} may not remain \QSZK{}-hard when the acceptance probability deviates \textit{tinily} from $0$ or $1$.